Site Description

 Historical activities contaminated the sediment and soil at the site.
 The primary contaminants of concern are polychlorinated biphenyls, dioxin and furans, and petroleum.

-After the cleanup, the Port will create critical fish and wildlife habitat.
-This large-scale restoration project supports recovery of the endangered Southern Resident orca by significantly increasing habitat critical to abundance and health of Chinook salmon, the primary food source for the orcas.
+Following the cleanup, the Port plans to construct critical fish and wildlife habitat to support recovery of the endangered Southern Resident orca.
+The restoration will significantly increase habitat critical for Chinook salmon, the primary food source for the orcas.
 The goal is to restore estuarine wetland functions across the site as well as to restore and create riparian habitat and off-channel rearing and refuge habitat for salmonids and other migratory and resident fish and wildlife in the East Waterway.
 The project will ultimately re-establish approximately 10 acres of riparian, emergent marsh, mudflat, and subtidal habitat.

 Status

 The site is currently in the process of being cleaned up under the oversight of the United States Environmental Protection Agency (EPA).
 The sediment, soil, and ground water investigation were completed in 2024.
 An engineering evaluation/cost analysis was submitted to the EPA in the winter 2025.
-The Port anticipates receiving the EPA’s cleanup approval in 2026 after completion of the public period.
+The Port anticipates receiving the EPA’s cleanup approval in mid-2026 following a public comment period.

 Contact Information